linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/Arbitrage Pricing: Continuous-State, Continuous-Time Models.md

 # EQUIVALENT MARTINGALE MEASURES

 In the previous section we saw that if there is a regular state-price deflator then there is no arbitrage.
 A state-price deflator transforms every price process and every self-financing trading strategy into a martingale.
-We will now see that, after discounting by an appropriate process, price processes become martingales through a transformation of the real probability measure into an equivalent martingale measure.2 This theory parallels the theory of equivalent martingale measures developed in the discrete-state, discrete-time setting in the entry "Arbitrage Pricing: Finite-State Models."
+We will now see that, after discounting by an appropriate process, price processes become martingales through a transformation of the real probability measure into an equivalent martingale measure.
+This theory parallels the theory of equivalent martingale measures developed in the discrete-state, discrete-time setting in the entry "Arbitrage Pricing: Finite-State Models."
 First some definitions must be discussed.

 Given a probability measure  $P$ , the probability measure  $Q$  is said to be equivalent to  $P$  if both assign probability zero to the same events, that is, if  $P(A) = 0$  if and only if  $Q(A) = 0$  for every event  $A$ .
 The equivalent probability measure  $Q$  is said to be an equivalent martingale measure for the process  $X$  if  $X$  is a martingale with respect to  $Q$  and if the Radon-Nikodym derivative